afraenkel/xmltocsv/README.md

 # xmltocsv

-A tool to convert a list of (perhaps nested) xml blobs to a flattened list of csv.
+xmltocsv is a tool to convert a list of (perhaps nested) xml blobs to a flattened list of records in csv format.
+Assumes that each XML blob are single line.

-* a bit messy; my first attempt at go.